-The Council meeting will establish a Committee to promote and maintain high standards of conduct of Members and to assist in the discharge of a.
-Membership.
-The Audit, Standards and Governance Committee will be composed of:

-PART 2 the functions conferred by sections 27 to 37 of the Localism Act 2011.
+The Council meeting will establish a Committee to promote and maintain high standards of conduct of Members and to assist in the discharge of the functions conferred by sections 27 to 37 of the Localism Act 2011.
 The Committee will be politically balanced under the Local Government Act 1972.
 This function is carried out by the Audit, Standards and Governance Committee.